DLR-SC/prov-db-connector/docs/source/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 To test your adapter you should create two test suits:

- * :py:class:`provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterTest` : Unit test for the low level functions in your adapter, **start here to develop and fulfill this tests first**
+ * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterTest` : Unit test for the low level functions in your adapter, **start here to develop and fulfill this tests first**.
- * :py:class:`provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterProvApiTests` : Integration test for the adapter with the api
+ * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterProvApiTests` : Integration test for the adapter with the api.

- See this example tests for the :py:class:`provdbconnector.db_adapters.in_memory.simple_in_memory.SimpleInMemoryAdapter` adapter
+ See this example tests for the :py:class:`~provdbconnector.db_adapters.in_memory.simple_in_memory.SimpleInMemoryAdapter`.

 .. code:: python